Direct Credit Investing

 High-quality primary fund investments with often hard-to-access general partners

-- Investment quality: This continues to be a market in which high-quality assets trade while a general malaise on the deal flow front remains; however, GPs have noted the there is a noticeable pickup in activity.
+- Investment quality: GPs have noted that there is a noticeable pickup in activity.
 It feels like the tides are turning and GPs are optimistic that the M&A environment will finally pick back up, particularly as 2020 and 2021 vintage funds hit the 5+ year mark for some assets and are either seeking liquidity or new financing options as maturities come due.
-Anecdotally, investment announcements from GPs have come in quickly at the turn of the year, indicating an active Q4 and continued momentum.

 Impact Investing